-Here are a few ideas that you can implement to improve security in your app:
+Here are a few ideas that you can implement to improve security when you develop a Bitcoin wallet:

-Keep on reading, cause a little bit later I will share with you how to implement this feature from the technical perspective.
+No doubt, that if you make a Bitcoin wallet app this feature is the central one.
+Keep on reading, cause a little bit later I will share with you how to implement the Wallet from the technical perspective.

 Bitcoin exchange rate changes every day and over big periods of time the difference is more than significant:

 During one day or even several hours your purchase or sale can turn from super-lucrative to very unprofitable.
 That’s why you should develop a bitcoin app with built-in actual exchange rates.